 We were even able to get a seat outside which has never happened before, this place is usually really busy!
 They had cute little seats made out of old milk pails, and even this adorable little child-sized bench.

-That was the end of our little ‘gallivant’ through Gelderland, but there’s still quite a few other interesting sites I plan to visit another time.
+That was the end of our little ‘gallivant’ through Gelderland, but there are still quite a few other interesting sites I plan to visit another time.
 What about you, have you ever visited anything cool in Gelderland?
 Or did you not even realise it was a real place like me (at first)?!